sarnobat/java_aotc_graal_helloworld/README.md

+## verdict:
-verdit: worked nicely on cold retry 1 year after I last touched it.
-The only downside is the binary is big.
+worked nicely on cold retry 1 year after I last touched it.

+* negative: binary is big.
+* negative: you need to create a jar-with-dependencies through the whole maven/gradle song-and-dance
+* positive: building the native binary is relatively straightforward

 # java_aotc_helloworld